nollenr/AWS-Terraform-CRDB-Module/README.md

 root@192.168.2.116:26257/defaultdb>
 ```

-You can also connect manually from the app instance using the following connection strings:
+You can also connect manually from a CRDB Node using the following:
 ```
 cockroach sql
 ```

-To connect with certs
+To connect with certs from the application node.
 ```
 cockroach-sql sql "postgresql://<local-ha-proxy-ip>:26257/defaultdb?sslmode=verify-full&sslrootcert=$HOME/certs/ca.crt&sslcert=certs/client.<admin-user-name>.crt&sslkey=certs/client.<admin-user-name>.key"
 ```